 Psychology projection is a defence mechanism used by a narcissist to defend their own ego against their own negative qualities, by denying the existence of their own inner faults and placing them onto others.
-A way of denying something they have done and passing it onto others.
+A way of denying something they have done and passing the blame for their behaviour onto others.
 This can be thoughts, flaws, emotions, characteristics, actions and feelings that they don’t like within themselves.

 They do not want to be discovered for who they indeed are.
 They do not want to admit any wrongdoing.
 So with words, they spew all their faults onto you.

-They will exaggerate something you said as evidence, quote a third party as allies which could also be a lie, twist, distort and lie about reality.
+They will exaggerate something you said as evidence, quote a third party as part of their triangulation manipulation, which is often a lie, a twist in the story, anyway to distort and lie about reality.

 All narcissist tell on themselves, through projection they reveal what they are and what they are genuinely doing.
-They accuse you-you of what they have done, or what they are planning on doing, they accuse ex’s of what they truly put the ex’s through, they do this to pity play and get you on side, also to project their own fault away from themselves and onto others, so they don’t feel the inner shame of their actual actions.
+They accuse you of what they have done, or what they are planning on doing.
+They accuse exes of what they truly put the exes through, they do this to pity play, to get people on their side by playing the victim, also to project their own fault away from themselves and onto others, so they don’t feel the inner shame of their actual actions.
 They project their feelings onto others, so they don’t have to deal with them, they make others feel guilty for what they do and who they are, as they are unable to feel that guilt within themselves.

 As a narcissist is unable and unwilling to be held accountable or responsible, for things they think, say and do, they have to protect onto others to escape that accountability.